-To cope with the nature of project management, many different methodologies, philosophies, and frameworks have been developed over the years.
-These have been received and used with varying levels of success — several have come up to the top in terms of widespread use and popularity.
+They have been received and used with varying levels of success.
+Several, however, have come out on top in terms of widespread use and popularity.

 What is a project management methodology?

 In the PMBOK® Guide (7th edition), a methodology is described as “a system of practices, techniques, procedures, and rules used by those who work in a discipline.”